njtierney/validateHOT/README.md

 <a href="https://github.com/cran/turfR" target="_blank">turfR</a>
 package, <code>freqassort</code> will give you the averaged frequency, how many products the participants will choose from your in the function determined potential assortment.
-For the <code>method</code> argument you can decide between <code>method = “threshold”</code> (if utility of product is larger than the utility of <code>None</code>, it is marked as potential purchase option) and <code>method = “First Choice”</code>
+Again, you have to define a `none` alternative. `freqassort` uses the *threshold* approach, meaning if the utility of one product is above the utility of `none`, it is marked as potential purchase option.
+If you specify an optional <code>group</code>
-(only product with highest utility is considered.
-If its utility is above the utility of <code>None</code>, it is marked as potential purchase option).
-If you specify an optional <code>Group</code> argument the output is split by groups.
+argument the output is split by groups.
 </li>
 <li>
 <code>reach</code>: Inspired by the former